MortisA858/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 The function takes a pointer head to a pointer to the first node of the linked list, an idx (index of the list where the new node should be added), and an n (data for the new node) as input.

-The function declares a variable i to keep track of the current index, a pointer node to traverse the linked list, and a pointer new to the new node, and sets node to *head.
+The function declares a variable i to keep track of the current index, a pointer node to traverse the linked list, and a pointer new_node to the new node, and sets node to *head.

 The function uses a for loop to iterate through the linked list until it reaches the node just before the desired index (idx - 1).
 The loop continues as long as i is less than idx - 1 and node is not NULL.

 If node is NULL, the function returns NULL as it is not possible to add the new node at the given index.

-The function uses malloc to allocate memory for the new node and initializes the new node's data (new->n = n).
+The function uses malloc to allocate memory for the new_node and initializes the new node's data (new_node->n = n).
 If malloc returns NULL, the function returns NULL indicating that memory allocation failed.

-The function sets the next node of the new node to be the node that used to come after the node just before the desired index (new->next = node->next).
+The function sets the next node of the new node to be the node that used to come after the node just before the desired index (new_node->next = node->next).

-The function sets the next node of the node just before the desired index to be the new node (node->next = new).
+The function sets the next node of the node just before the desired index to be the new node (node->next = new_node).

 The function returns the pointer to the new node.

 10. Delete at index
+Explanation:

+The function takes a pointer head to a pointer to the first node of the linked list, and an index (index of the node that should be deleted) as input.

+The function checks if the linked list is empty, and returns -1 if it is.

+The function declares a variable i to keep track of the current index, a pointer node to traverse the linked list, and a pointer temp to the node that will be deleted, and sets node to *head.

+If the index of the node to be deleted is 0 (i.e., the head node), the function sets the head node to be the next node (*head = node->next), frees the memory occupied by the head node (free(node)), and returns 1 indicating success.

+The function uses a for loop to iterate through the linked list until it reaches the node just before the desired index (index - 1).
+The loop continues as long as i is less than index - 1 and node->next is not NULL.

+If node->next is NULL, the function returns -1 indicating that the node does not exist at the given index.

+The function sets temp to the node that will be deleted (temp = node->next), sets the next node of the node just before the desired index to be the node that comes after the node to be deleted (node->next = temp->next), and frees the memory occupied by the node to be deleted (free(temp)).

+The function returns 1 indicating success.